There’s an ongoing war in Sudan, and it’s ruining the lives of the women who live there.

 With no clear end in sight, the Sudanese civil war is rapidly becoming one of the most pressing issues for feminists today.
 We have a responsibility to, even in our limited power, speak about what is happening.

-Hodan Addou, acting regional director of UN women for Eastern and Southern Africa has called for the world to pay attention, saying “Now, more than ever, the international community must rally together to support women in Sudan, ensuring they have the resources and protection they need to survive and rebuild their lives”.
+Hodan Addou, acting regional director of UN Women for Eastern and Southern Africa has called for the world to pay attention, saying “Now, more than ever, the international community must rally together to support women in Sudan, ensuring they have the resources and protection they need to survive and rebuild their lives”.

 UN Women has also demanded an immediate halt to the fighting but all international efforts for a ceasefire in Sudan have fallen short.